rudrasecure/aws_neo4j_map/README.md

 * (i)-[:TAGGED {timestamp: datetime()}]->(t): The EC2 instance is tagged with a specific tag at a certain time.
 * (sn)-[:CONTAINS]->(t): The snapshot includes the information about the tag.
 * (rv:VPC)-[:PEERED_TO {timestamp: datetime()}]->(av:VPC): Represents a peering relationship between two VPCs, i.e., the requester VPC (rv:VPC) is peered to the accepter VPC (av:VPC).
 The timestamp indicates when this relationship was added to the database.
 Tags will indicate the reason for this peering, or the name - through which the reason should be inferable
+* (l:LoadBalancer {arn: $load_balancer_arn, dns_name: $dns_name, scheme: $scheme, state: $state, created_time: datetime($created_time)}): Represents a load balancer in the AWS environment.
+The load balancer is identified by its Amazon Resource Name (ARN), DNS name, scheme (either internet-facing or internal), state (active or inactive), and the time it was created.
+* (tg_node:TargetGroup {name: tg.TargetGroupName, arn: tg.TargetGroupArn}): Represents a target group in the AWS environment.
+The target group is identified by its name and ARN.
+A target group is used to route requests to one or more registered targets when using a load balancer.

 * (r)-[:HAS_SECURITYGROUP {timestamp: datetime()}]->(s): An AWS region has a specific security group at a particular time.